-2. Place the updating files into "Setup" folder.
+2. Place the updating files into "setup" folder.
 For example, LF.exe.

-3. Plug the thumb drive to the robot and turn on the power simultaneously.
+3. Safely remove the USB flash drive from the PC and insert it into the robot controller and then turn on the robot power.

-4. When turn on the power of F5200N,system will check the thumb drive exist in USB port or not, if USB port have thumb drive, it will auto search the "setup" folder and copy every file from "setup" folder into F5200N system disk, after copy every file, system auto run the lf.exe.
+4. When the power is turned on, the system will check the USB flash drive exists in the USB connector port.
+Once the USB flash drive has been discovered, it will auto search for the "setup" folder and copy every file from "setup" folder on to the F6000N ADVANCE system memory.
+Once all files have been copied the robot will then automatically run and install any files with a ".exe" extension path.

-5. After duplicating, the buzzer will beep and execute running process.
+5. After completion of copying of files and installation, the buzzer will beep and execute standard boot-up procedure into home screen.